 There is a famous saying “your net worth is determined by your network, ” and this is often shown true in business.
 Each year FoundersCard holds networking events at popular hotels or resorts in major cities for nearby or visiting members to meet and greet.

-The Downsides To FoundersCard Membership
+The Notable Cons Of The FoundersCard Membership

 If you do research online, you'll find a few common trouble points or complaints when using FoundersCard, and they are usually described as the following:

-The fine-print is most relevant for the business perks as things like Apple loyalty pricing and the UPS discount have spending tiers to get the maximum value.
+The fine print is most relevant for the business perks as things like Apple loyalty pricing and the UPS discount have spending tiers to get the maximum value.
 This means the more you spend per year with Apple or per month with UPS, reflects the overall discount you are given on their products and services.

 As for perks disappearing, I originally saw a lot of value in their MailChimp perk which offered a whopping $2,500 in MonkeyRewards (pre-paid credit) for FoundersCard members.
 I was able to redeem it without a hitch, but the perk and since been removed without warning.